entando/entando-pipelines/doc/macros.md

   - MTX-MVN-SCAN-*   see equivalent on ppl--npm
   - MTX-NPM-SCAN-*   see equivalent on ppl--npm
   - MTX-SCAN-SNYK    runs a snyk scan (see ppl--scan)
+  - GENERATE-BUILD-CACHE-KEY generate the key to store the build cache
 ```

 </details>